evinism/oceanic/README.md

 Think of it as a reduction of the best parts of React, without any magic!

-installation via `npm install --save protoblorp` for now, until it's a hint more stable.
+installation via `npm install --save blorp`.

 ## Overview / Examples